SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/admin/admin-api.md

 The `ar-io/admin/queue-tx` endpoint allows you to prioritize processing of a specific transaction, based on that transaction's ID.
 The `id` key must be set in the body of your request, and a POST request should be used.

+This endpoint will also enable you to prioritize opening and indexing bundles by providing the L1 TX ID for the bundle, but only if your Gateway is operating with the `ANS104_UNBUNDLE_FILTER` and `ANS104_INDEX_FILTER` keys set.

 Your Gateway will either respond with an error, or `{ message: 'TX queued' }`

 ## Block Data